Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-In achieving their remarkable accuracy modern interferometers must deal with several classical-physics strain noise sources ({\it e.g.}, thermal and seismic effects induce fluctuations in the relative positions of the test masses).
-And importantly strain noise sources associated with effects due to ordinary quantum mechanics are also significant for modern interferometers (the combined minimization of {\it photon shot noise} and {\it radiation pressure noise} leads to a noise source which originates from ordinary quantum mechanics~\cite{saulson}).
-The operative definition of fuzzy/foamy spacetime which I proposed characterizes the corresponding quantum-gravity effects as an additional source of strain noise.
-A theory in which the concept of distance is fundamentally fuzzy in this operative sense would be such that the read-out of an interferometer would still be noisy (because of quantum-gravity effects) even in the idealized limit in which all classical-physics and ordinary-quantum-mechanics noise sources are completely eliminated/subtracted.
+A physical/operative definition of at least one aspect of spacetime foam is given in Refs.~\cite{gacgwi,gacgwiB,bignapap,nggwi} and is well suited for a phenomenology based on interferometry\footnote{Interestingly, this simple scheme for modeling spacetime-foam effects also provides the basis for the proposal put forward in Refs.~\cite{ahluwaliaFOAMandASYMMETRY,ahluTALKwithMYNAPA1} of a mechanism that could be responsible for the cosmological matter-antimatter asymmetry.}.
+According to this definition the fuzziness/foaminess of a spacetime is established\cite{gacgwi,gacgwiB,bignapap,nggwi} on the basis of an analysis of strain noise\footnote{Since modern interferometers were planned to look for classical gravity waves (gravity waves are their sought ``signal''), it is reasonable to denominate as ``noise'' all test-mass-distance fluctuations that are not due to gravity waves.
+I adopt this terminology which reflects the original objectives of modern interferometers, even though this terminology is somewhat awkward for the type of quantum-spacetime-phenomenology studies I am discussing, in which interferometers would be used for searches of quantum-gravity-induced distance fluctuations (and therefore in these studies quantum-gravity-induced distance fluctuations would play the role of ``signal'').} in interferometers set up in that spacetime.
+In achieving their remarkable accuracy modern interferometers must deal with several classical-physics strain noise sources (e.g., thermal and seismic effects induce fluctuations in the relative positions of the test masses).
+And importantly strain noise sources associated with effects due to ordinary quantum mechanics are also significant for modern interferometers (the combined minimization of \textit{photon shot noise} and \textit{radiation pressure noise} leads to a noise source which originates from ordinary quantum mechanics~\cite{saulson}).
+One can give an operative definition~\cite{gacgwi,bignapap} of fuzzy/foamy spacetime in terms of a corresponding additional source of strain noise.
+A theory in which the concept of distance is fundamentally fuzzy in this operative sense would be such that the read-out of an interferometer would still be noisy (because of quantum-spacetime effects) even in the idealized limit in which all classical-physics and ordinary-quantum-mechanics noise sources are completely eliminated/subtracted.